Mihirsahu2307/Facial_Emotion_Recognition/README.md

 # Facial_Emotion_Recognition

 ### Description:
-Several models were built and they were trained on the [FER-2013 dataset](https://www.kaggle.com/msambare/fer2013).
-Of all those models, 5 models have been presented in the repository and their performances have been analyzed.
-All models were also tested in real-time to compare their predictions for different emotions using a webcam.
-Code is provided in the Facial_Emotion_Recognition.ipynb notebook file.
+Several models were built and they were trained on the [FER-2013 dataset](https://www.kaggle.com/msambare/fer2013) and their performances were compared.
+Further, these models were used to build a web application for real-time facial emotion recognition with optimized frame rate.

 ### Methodology: